ngocmphan/survival_rate_montreal_businesses/README.md

 * If business is interested in urban delivery services provided by Ville de Montreal?

 ## Deliverables
-1. Survival rate of the business
-* Analyzing the survival rate between waves of survey

-2. Factors affecting the survival rates
+Factors affecting the survival rates
 * If there is relationship between qualitative factors (challenges) and risk of closure using Chi-square test
 * Factors/challenges that have high indication of closure.
 Classification methods: KNN, Logistic regression, LDA, and QDA
 * If locations of the establishment have significant effects on closure rates
 * if there is indication that certain factors affect the commerce more on the first wave
-* WordCloud on other challenges mentioned

 ## References
 J'informe les commercants.
 Ville de Montreal, Économie et entreprises.
 Data extracted via the following link: